 It is a legal requirement to obtain appropriate financial advice when seeking to transfer a final salary pension with a value of £30,000 or more.
-Pension providers tend to refuse to accept any final salary pension transfer application when it cannot be proved that financial advice has been received.
+Pension providers will refuse to accept any final salary pension transfer application when it cannot be proved that financial advice has been received.
 Once a transfer has been actioned there is no going back so given the potential risks involved it is important to obtain the advice you need to make an informed decision.

 To protect yourself you should check any Independent Financial Adviser is authorised and regulated by the FCA – You can check on the FCA website at http://www.fca.org.uk/.
-It is important to note that not all Independent financial advisers are prepared to offer advice on Final Salary Pension Transfers and it is best to select one that has strong experience of the transfer rules and procedure.
-For a no obligation discussion based on your own individual circumstances call 0800 043 8341 or Email firstname.lastname@example.org.
+It is important to note that not all Independent financial advisers are qualified or prepared to offer advice on Final Salary Pension Transfers and it is best to select one that has experience of the transfer rules and procedure.
+For a no obligation discussion based on your own individual circumstances call 0800 043 8341 or Email email@example.com.
 Alternatively, should you have any questions simply complete the contact box below and we will Email an answer.

 The information in this article does not constitute financial or other professional advice.
 You should not take action on the basis of this article without seeking regulated independent financial advice that addresses your specific circumstances.